 Stroll Around Dublin Castle

 While you’ll have to buy a ticket to see inside of Dublin Castle, there’s no fee to simply walk the grounds.
+A stroll around the iconic Irish castle is one of the best free things to do in Dublin.
 Dating originally to a Viking settlement and, later in the 13th century, a castle, the spot is rich in history.

 The medieval tower, which you can’t miss on the street, is the oldest surviving part of the castle and dates to the early 13th century.
 To its one side is the Chapel Royal.
 With its gothic design, it’s worth taking a look at the chapel up close.
 Human heads (famous faces, not skulls) decorate the building.